Kitsioschr/portfolio/data-science/README.md

 - scikit-learn for machine learning,
 - statsmodels for statistical analysis.

-  More informatio on the *Associate Data Scientist in Python* career track can be found in the [track's website](https://www.datacamp.com/tracks/associate-data-scientist-in-python).
+More information on the *Associate Data Scientist in Python* career track can be found in the [track's website](https://www.datacamp.com/tracks/associate-data-scientist-in-python).

 ### DataCamp Portfolio

 You can find my DataCamp portfolio at:
 [https://www.datacamp.com/portfolio/christoskitsios](https://www.datacamp.com/portfolio/christoskitsios)